This is a revision of an article from 2012.

 When you constantly take your body to failure the following occurs on an acute level.

-- You’ve completely torn down muscle tissue.
-It takes days for this recovery process to complete, not 24 hours.
-When you up and train the same muscles on a previously failed body you are training at roughly 50 – 60%.
+- You’ve torn down muscle tissue.
+It takes muscles more than a day to recover from hypertrophy tear down.
+When you up and train the same muscles on a previously failed body you’re going to get sub-maximal output.

 - You’ve decreased power.
 This kind of goes hand-in-hand with the first point of the CNS, but constant hammering of the body will acutely and chronically reduce your maximal muscle contraction, or “burst” for athletes.

 - You build up lactic acid faster than you can flush it out.
-You end up callin’ dinosaurs.
+You end up callin’ dinosaurs in the bushes, a process that is completely unnecessary for any training, but especially for everyday people.

 Over time repetition of those acute side effects can cause chronic damage in the following areas.